 - You will only get alarms from the App if you use the App to start a FreeStyle Libre 2 Sensor.
 For you to receive alarms, make sure to: - Turn alarms ON and ensure that your smartphone is within 6 metres (20 ft) of you at all times.
 The transmission range is 6 metres (20 ft) unobstructed.
-If you are out of range, you may not receive glucose alarms. - Do not force close the App. - Check to make sure that you have the correct settings and permissions enabled on your phone to receive alarms. - Enable Bluetooth and allow the App to access Bluetooth. - Allow Notifications for the App.
-Turn on Lock Screen and Banner alerts, Notification sounds and general phone sounds or vibration.
-Be sure not to turn on any features or modify phone settings that may interrupt the presentation of notifications. - Turn off Do Not Disturb mode or select to turn on Override Do Not Disturb in your alarm settings.
-Do this if you want the alarm to always play a sound and appear on the lock screen even if your phone is muted or Do Not Disturb is on.
+If you are out of range, you may not receive glucose alarms. - Do not force close the App. - Check to make sure that you have the correct settings and permissions enabled on your phone to receive alarms. - Enable Bluetooth and allow Nearby Devices permission for the App (Nearby Devices permission is required for Android 12 and above). - Allow Notifications for the App.
+Turn on Lock Screen notifications, Notification sounds, Channel notifications, Sound and Pop-up notifications and general phone sounds or vibration.
+Be sure not to turn on any features or modify phone settings that may interrupt the presentation of notifications. - Turn off Do Not Disturb mode or manage the settings for your alarms to override Do Not Disturb.
+Override Do Not Disturb functionality depends on the phone model and Android operating system version that you are using. - Allow Alarms & reminders permission for the App.
+This permission is required for Android 12 and above. - Turn off Battery Optimisation for the App to allow the App to run in the background and ensure that you receive alarms, even when your phone has low battery. - You may need to add the App to the list of apps that will not be put to sleep. - Remember that alarm settings will follow your smartphone's sounds and vibration settings, so these should be at a level that you can hear in order to prevent missed alarms. - You should disconnect headphones when you are not using them as you may not receive audio with alarms. - If you are using peripheral devices connected to your phone, such as wireless headphones or a smartwatch, you may receive alarms on only one device or peripheral, not all.